Nilo-Saharan languages: Greenberg (1963)

 Joseph Greenberg, in The Languages of Africa, set up the family with the following branches.
 The Chari–Nile core are the connections that had been suggested by previous researchers.

-Gumuz was not recognized as distinct from neighbouring Koman; it was separated out (forming "Komuz") by Bender (1989).
+Gumuz was not recognised as distinct from neighbouring Koman; it was separated out (forming "Komuz") by Bender (1989).

-Bender 1989, 1991
+Bender (1989, 1991)

 Lionel Bender came up with a classification which expanded upon and revised that of Greenberg.
 He considered Fur and Maban to constitute a Fur–Maban branch, added Kadu to Nilo-Saharan, removed Kuliak from Eastern Sudanic, removed Gumuz from Koman (but left it as a sister node), and chose to posit Kunama as an independent branch of the family.
 By 1991 he had added more detail to the tree, dividing Chari–Nile into nested clades, including a Core group in which Berta was considered divergent, and coordinating Fur–Maban as a sister clade to Chari–Nile.

 Bender revised his model of Nilo-Saharan again in 1996, at which point he split Koman and Gumuz into completely separate branches of Core Nilo-Saharan.

-Ehret 1989, 2001
+Ehret (1989, 2001)

 Christopher Ehret came up with a novel classification of Nilo-Saharan in 1989, though most of the evidence was not published until 2001.
 His classification, which was not accepted by other researchers, consists of two primary branches: Gumuz–Koman, and a 'Sudanic' group containing the remainder of the families.
 Unusually, Songhay is nested within a core group and is coordinate with Maban in a 'Western Sahelian' clade, while Kadu is excluded in Nilo-Saharan.
 Note that 'Koman' in this classification is equivalent to Komuz, i.e. a family with Gumuz and Koman as primary branches, and Ehret renames the traditional Koman group 'Western Koman'.

-Bender 2000
+Bender (2000)

 By 2000 Bender had entirely abandoned the Chari–Nile and Komuz branches.
 He also added Kunama back to the "Satellite–Core" group and simplified the subdivisions therein.
 He retracted the inclusion of Shabo, stating that it could not yet be adequately classified but might prove to be Nilo-Saharan once sufficient research has been done.
 This tentative and somewhat conservative classification held as a sort of standard for the next decade.

-Blench 2006
+Blench (2006)

 Niger-Saharan, a language macrofamily linking the Niger-Congo and Nilo-Saharan phyla, was proposed by Blench (2006).
 It was not accepted by other linguists.
 Blench's (2006) internal classification of the Niger-Saharan macrophylum is as follows: